-Transfer Student Housing Process
+Transfer Student Housing Registration

 The George Washington University (GW) considers anyone who has graduated from high school and who has completed at least one college course since high school graduation to be a transfer student.